 Interested in learning a new language?
 Mango Languages walks you through conversations between two native speakers.
 After the conversation is over, choose to hear/read parts of it again.
 The Voice Comparison feature helps you with pronunciation.
 Access over 60 languages with this database or the app.

-Designed specifically for public libraries, MasterFILE™ Premier contains full text for nearly 1,700 periodicals covering general reference, business, health, education, general science, multicultural issues and much more.
-This database also contains full text more than 500 reference books, over 107,000 primary source documents, an image collection of nearly 1.9 million photos, maps and flags and more than 75,000 videos from the Associated Press.
+MasterFILE™ Complete contains full text for nearly 2,300 periodicals covering general reference, business, health, education, general science, multicultural issues and much more.
+This database also contains full text for more than 350 reference books, over 55,000 primary source documents, an image collection of nearly 1.9 million photos, maps and flags and more than 75,000 videos from the Associated Press.